sheng09/PHYS3070-6070-Lastest/Basics/README.md

         ```
     - Open a web browser on your local computer, and go to `http://localhost:8000`.
 In the webpage, use the password provided.
 (Ask sheng.wang(at)anu.edu.au for your password if you forget)

+- Linux
+    - Open a terminal, and run commands below.
+    (**Note!!!** Please replace the 9000 with your four digits listed in the table below.
+Please replace the user name `student01` with yours listed in the table below.)
+        ```bash
+        ssh -N -L 8000:localhost:9000 student01@compute2.rses.anu.edu.au
+        ```
+    - Open a web browser on your local computer, and go to `http://localhost:8000`.
+In the webpage, use the password provided.
+(Ask sheng.wang(at)anu.edu.au for your password if you forget)

 | Name               | 4 digits | User name | Password for ssh |  Password for Jupyter-lab|
 |:-------------------|:--------:|:---------:|:----------------:|:---:|